Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 8.1.2 =
+* May 16th, 2024
+* Fix: upgrade advanced-headers.php file to allow early inclusion of the file.
+The ABSPATH defined check causes in issue for early inclusion, so must be removed.

 = 8.1.1 =
 * May 14th, 2024
 * New: detection of non-recommended permissions on files